 To stop me from standing in the pantry and eating everything in sight, I have five healthy snacks that I go for when hunger strikes.

-- Dried fruit/nut mix – handful of pecans, pepitas, dried apricots, sultanas and walnuts.
-The fruits satisfy that sweet craving and the nuts fill you up.
+Dried fruit/nut mix – I go for a mix of pecans, pepitas, dried apricots, sultanas and walnuts.
+The fruits satisfy any sweet cravings and the nuts fill you up.

-- Carman’s Nut Bar – Carman’s does such a great range of healthy muesli bars, if your local supermarket stocks them I would definitely recommend checking them out.
-They are the perfect snack, and funnily enough I got up at 2am the other night because my stomach was rumbling, and a Carmen’s nut bar was the perfect fix to send me back to sleep.
+Carman’s Nut Bar – Carman’s does such a great range of healthy and filling muesli bars.
+If your local supermarket stocks them I would recommend checking them out.
+They are the perfect snack, and funnily enough, I got up at 2am the other night because my stomach was rumbling, and the Carmen’s nut bar was the perfect fix to send me back to sleep.

 Sugarless Banana/Oatmeal Cookies Recipe